- Store data structure corruption is a BSOD error, and in this guide, we’ll show you how to fix it.

 We recommend you find that specific software in your computer, and update it to the last version or remove it.

-To completely remove certain software, it’s recommended to use uninstaller software such as IOBit Uninstaller, to completely remove the application in question.
+To completely remove certain software, it’s recommended to use the best uninstaller software due to its powerful functionalities of removing undesirable apps from your PC.

 6. Verify the Event Viewer

 - Press Windows key + X at the same time, and select Event Viewer.

 - Verify the middle section for an event that occurred during the error.